pho5nix/Argos/README.md

 *Argos had a hundred eyes.
 Some slept while others watched.
 He was eventually killed by Hermes, the messenger and patron of thieves, who told him a long story until every eye closed.
-The entire security architecture of this project assumes attackers will try exactly that trick — which is why the reasoning node cannot act on anything it reads, only reason about it.*
+The entire security architecture of this project assumes attackers will try exactly that trick, which is why the reasoning node cannot act on anything it reads, only reason about it.*